 - Withdraw Financial Permissions and Authorisations

-In cases of fraud, money laundering or other serious business crimes, the FSA may choose to prosecute through the UK courts, which could result in a custodial sentence or substantial fine for the individuals involved.
+In cases of fraud, money laundering or other serious business crimes, the FCA may choose to prosecute through the UK courts, which could result in custodial sentences or substantial fines for the individuals involved.